SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.1/README.md

 ## Role of SAP Business Technology Platform (SAP BTP)
  - With SAP Datasphere, customers can federate queries across source systems (SAP and Google) without the need for data replication.
- - SAP Analytics Cloud (SAC) customers can execute live on the fly analysis across cross-cloud data sources in real-time (and live analytics to SAP HANA systems).
+ - SAP Analytics Cloud (SAC) customers can execute live on-the-fly analysis across cross-cloud data sources in real-time (and live analytics to SAP HANA systems).
  - Unified SAP data model and semantics propagated from SAP S/4HANA and SAP CX systems to SAP Datasphere and SAC

 ## Role of Google Cloud
  - Query all data types with BigQuery: structured, semi-structured, and unstructured.
  - Scale seamlessly to store and analyze petabytes to exabytes of data with ease.
- - Easily access customer-centric measurement across sites and apps in order to understand what is working and what is not.
+ - Easily access customer-centric measurement across sites and apps to understand what is working and what is not.
- - Google Analytics has easy-to-use interface and shareable reports for integration.
+ - Google Analytics has an easy-to-use interface and shareable reports for integration.

 In this hands-on session, you will work with a sample BigQuery and sample SAP S/4HANA dataset.
 To analyze category performance for digital/online sales you can combine external source systems like Google Analytics and sales, discounts, and stock data from SAP S/4HANA systems.